CQCL/tket/README.md

 ## Introduction

-TKET (pronounced ticket) is a high performance quantum compiler capable of optimising circuits for execution on a wide range quantum computing architectures and simulators.
+TKET (pronounced ticket) is a high performance quantum compiler that can optimise circuits for execution on a wide range quantum computing architectures and simulators.

 This repository contains the full source code for TKET and its python bindings.